Migrating Linux To New Hardware

 Configure Any Custom Cron Jobs

-There will, of course, be cron jobs added by various packages.
-But check to make sure you copy any custom cron jobs over.
+But check for custom cron jobs and make sure you copy them over.
 I know I have a couple, but they may or may not be necessary on the new box.

 Configure Any MTA Customizations